Black Diamond Helio 180 Review

 Simplicity generally correlates to "ease of use".
 In this way, the Helio is pretty dang good.
 Stepping in and out is no different than any basic tech binding.
 Your heel level choice is made for you; there are no brakes to ice up.
 Simple, reliable, and easy to use.

 It is right in the name.
 These are super light bindings.
 The "180" refers to the weight, in grams, of one complete Helio binding.
 Our scales verify this.
-We weighed each of our tested bindings to be 181 grams, including mounting screws.
-This is ridiculously light.
+We weighed each of our tested bindings to be 181 grams, including mounting screws; this is ridiculously light.
 Out of the box, they seem more like jewelry or the parts to a miniature race car than ski bindings.

 We continue to test all the bindings in our review.
 Our rigorous use has revealed no issues with the Helio 180, but we will keep trying.

 There are certainly less expensive bindings on the market.
-Our Best Buy winner, at retail, is more than $200 cheaper than the Helio.
+Our Best Buy winner, at retail, is cheaper than the Helio.
 The Helio asking price is more in line with the real robust bindings we tested; per ounce, the Helio is super expensive.
 For each gram you save, though, the value might be pretty darn good.
 Essentially, if you want bindings like this, the Helio 180 isn't prohibitively expensive.
 If you can spare some ounces, the Best Buy will be far easier on the wallet.

 — Jediah Porter